-When selecting a single file in a Design window, the file box changes its color and the selected box will automatically receive the focus, which is indicated by the title also being displayed in a different color (see screenshot).
+When selecting a single file in a Design window, the file box changes its color and the selected box automatically receives the focus, which is indicated by the title also being displayed in a different color.
 You can change the color for selected files in the Options.
-In the description below, the selection mechanism is explained with reference to schemas; note that the same mechanism also applies to MFD files as well as XML, WSDL, and XSL files.
+The selection mechanism is explained below with reference to schemas; note that the same mechanism applies to other supported file types.

 Selecting multiple files

-In a Design window, several schemas, MFD, or XML files can be selected at a time.
-The title bars of the selected files will change their color.
-The way in which you select the files, determines which file will get the focus:
+In a Design window, several files can be selected at a time.
+The title bars of the selected files change their color.
+The way in which you select the files determines which file will get the focus: